 The Law on Construction requires public buildings to be designed and built in an accessible way.
 It asks that construction of public buildings and structures for commercial use, those with the purpose of residential housing and buildings with housing and business purpose must be designed and constructed to allow unimpeded access, movement, residence and work to persons with disabilities.
-Antidiscrimination Law states that failure to comply with such legislation (referring also to relevant provisions in any other laws, such as the aforementioned Law on Construction) would be treated as discrimination.
+Anti-discrimination Law states that failure to comply with such legislation (referring also to relevant provisions in any other laws, such as the aforementioned Law on Construction) would be treated as discrimination.

 The manner of providing unimpeded access, movement, residence and work for people with disability to buildings should be prescribed by the minister who heads the state authority responsible for performing the work in the field of urban planning.
-It also states that there is no need for approval to build structures which allow and facilitate the movement of people with disability in the building.57 Furthermore, public and business facilities must ensure unimpeded access to persons with a disability as prescribed by this Law within four years of the date of entry into force of this law, and adapt outside staircases for public use within two years of the date of the entry into force of this Law.58

-Does national law contain a general duty to provide accessibility for people with g) disabilities by anticipation?
+It also states that there is no need for approval to build structures which allow and facilitate the movement of people with disability in the building.59 Furthermore, public and business facilities must ensure unimpeded access to persons with a disability as prescribed by this Law within four years of the date of entry into force of this law, and adapt outside staircases for public use within two years of the date of the entry into force of this Law (the date of entry into force was 05.11.2009).60 j) Does national law contain a general duty to provide accessibility for people with disabilities by anticipation?
 If so, how is accessibility defined, in what fields (employment, social protection, goods and services, transport, housing, education, etc.) and who is covered by this obligation?
 On what grounds can a failure to provide accessibility be justified?